-To start planning your service – or services – please contact St. Philip’s church by e-mail at firstname.lastname@example.org by phone, 01829 752639 and a message will direct you to the person who can help you.
-We are currently seeking a new Vicar but our visiting Vicars will take the service or services for you in the meantime.
+To start planning your service – or services – please contact St. Philip’s church by e-mail at email@example.com by phone, 01829 752639.
+Rev Susan will be happy to discuss arrangements with you.
 The rest of this leaflet explains what happens after that.

 Thanksgiving for the Gift of a Child

 It is natural to want to say ‘thank you’ for the birth of your child.
 Christians believe that the person to whom we should say the biggest ‘thank you’ is God, the Creator of the world and our Heavenly Father.

 Our policy at St Philip’s is to invite you to a Family Service where we will say thank you to God for your child and ask for his blessing on her or him.
 We will use a prayer like this one:

 We encourage all families to share in this service.
 For some people, this says what they want to say – thanking God for a safe delivery and asking for his continued blessing on their child.
 The service is focused on the child and parents.
 Our Family Service is usually on the last Sunday of the month at 10.30 a.m.
 We will be able to give you the dates of the next few services so that you can choose which one to come to.